 - Other non-economic damages

-Our cerebral palsy attorneys understand that a birth injury has long-term financial consequences.
-We collaborate with medical and financial experts to present a thorough assessment of both current and future damages, ensuring that families receive fair and just compensation.
+Experienced cerebral palsy attorneys understand that a birth injury has long-term financial consequences.
+Your lawyer will collaborate with medical and financial experts to present a thorough assessment of both current and future damages.

-When calculating the full extent of your losses, we also rely on financial records, medical documents, and any other type of evidence that can show the financial impact of your child’s birth injury.
-We will also carefully listen to your own account of how this has changed your life.
+When calculating the full extent of your losses, your lawyer also relies on financial records, medical documents, and any other type of evidence that can show the financial impact of your child’s birth injury.

-Approximately one in every ten children diagnosed with cerebral palsy was injured due to medical malpractice or negligence.
 If your child has been diagnosed with CP, the law allows you to take legal action against the responsible parties.
+However, it is not always easy to identify the at-fault party without legal support.

 Different parties could be responsible for your child’s cerebral palsy, including: